 Tunisia attack: What happened

 Thirty-eight people lost their lives when a gunman opened fire on tourists staying in the popular resort of Port El Kantaoui, just north of Sousse in Tunisia in June 2015.

-Thirty of those killed were British tourists staying at the Hotel Rui Imperial Marhaba and neighbouring Hotel Rui Bellevue Park.
+Thirty of those killed were British tourists staying at the Hotel Rui Imperial Marhaba.
 Three people from Ireland, two Germans, one Russian, a Belgian and Portuguese woman also died.

 Gunman arrives: approx 11:15 local time (10:15 GMT)